A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that this film treats everyone in it in a derogatory fashion.
 There's the Indian girl who's nicknamed "Poopoo," the horrendous stereotype of the Mexican rental agent, the drag queen geisha who's the main character's inexplicable sidekick, the promiscuous gay men, and the self-loathing fat girls.
 Kathy cheats on her husband, who cheated on her, and boys are depicted as mindless horndogs who are incapable of real relationships.
-The movie's crude sexuality -- stripteases for teachers, sex toys, dog gags, orgies, threesomes in bathroom stalls, etc., -- leads us to give it an "off" rating, even for 17+, because it's marketed to a younger audience drawn to tabloid queen Paris Hilton.
+The movie's crude sexuality -- stripteases for teachers, sex toys, dog gags, orgies, threesomes in bathroom stalls, etc. -- is particularly offensive because the movie was initially marketed to a younger audience drawn to tabloid queen Paris Hilton.

 What's the story?

 Victoria English (Paris Hilton) is the self-appointed queen bee of South Beach University and the president of the elite sorority Gamma Gamma.
 In the hunt to win the coveted title of hottest sorority in the country from FHM magazine, Victoria realizes that she must have some "diversification" in the sorority.
 In a bid to win the title, Victoria allows a gaggle of outcasts and losers to pledge the sorority.
 She also makes them eat their food from dog bowls and find 50 used condoms on the grounds of the university.
 Will it be enough to get her the cover of the magazine?
 And how long will the girls take the abuse?